New Orleans withstands Isaac's wrath, for now

 "It's human nature to think that if I think back to my experience with some past hurricane, if this one's a lower category, then I'm going to be fine," Knabb said.

 More than 700,000 Louisiana customers of Entergy Corp and other local utilities were without power as of midday.
-Entergy warned that it would be unable to begin restoring power until winds drop below 30 mph.
+Entergy warned that it would be unable to begin restoring power until winds drop below 30 mph (48 kph).

 At 5 p.m.
-EDT (1900 GMT), Isaac was centered about 60 miles west of New Orleans, the NHC said.
+EDT, Isaac was centred about 60 miles (95 km) west of New Orleans, the NHC said.

 Oil production in the U.S. Gulf of Mexico nearly ground to a halt as Isaac closed in on Louisiana on Tuesday and ports and coastal refineries curtailed operations.